This section showcases the results of the risk assessment methodology and analyses the results for each of the currencies considered.

 LINK has become increasingly relevant becoming one of the most successful Ethereum projects.
 It is widely available on exchanges and increasingly popular on DeFi platforms.
 The trading volume is very high.
 LINK’s price has seen a sharp increase in 2019 and we can anticipate that the volatility will continue.

 Decentraland is a virtual world on the Ethereum blockchain.
 Users are able to purchase land with the project’s token MANA, and the ledger is kept on the Ethereum blockchain, which indisputably demonstrates the ownership of the land.
 The virtual world just opened in February 2020.

 MANA has been active since June 2017.
 It is a well-known currency, with nearly half a million transactions.

 MANA Counterparty Risk: C

-Decentraland is decentralized and completely open source, with over 35,000 holders.
-Some part of the protocol, such as the price oracle, hold some centralization risk.
+Decentraland is decentralised and completely open source, with over 35,000 holders.
+Some part of the protocol, such as the price oracle, hold some centralisation risk.

 MANA Market Risk: C+